How Does The Brain Work — And How Can You Remember Better?

 Finally, when you want to remember a given detail, it is retrieved from memory.
 If you’ve ever found you couldn’t remember something, but then it popped up into mind later, there was a problem with retrieving the memory, such as a mis-match between the retrieval “cue” you were using to look for it and how the information was encoded.

-If you’d like to perform better on quizzes, remember scientific facts, improve your knowledge of art history, or any number of other memory-related tasks, ultimately the challenge comes down to improving the 3-step memory system.
+If you’d like to perform better on quizzes, remember scientific facts, improve your knowledge of art history, any number of other memory-related tasks or use your brain to preform better researches and write good quality essays, ultimately the challenge comes down to improving the 3-step memory system.
 You must be able to clearly register the initial facts (encode them).
 You must be able to retain them (storage).
 And, you must be able to retrieve them accurately.

 There are many more mnemonic techniques out there, suited to remembering many different kinds of things.
 But, with a little research, you too can have a superior memory.